The Songs and Poems of Molly Drake: Reception

 The Songs and Poems of Molly Drake received a five-starred review in The Independent.
-Reviewer Andy Gill said: "Adrian McNally’s subtle arrangements draw the maximum impact from Rachel and Becky Unthanks’ distinctive intonations... the most moving piece here is surely 'I Remember', an account of a crumbling relationship aching with regret."
+Reviewer Andy Gill said: "Adrian McNally's subtle arrangements draw the maximum impact from Rachel and Becky Unthanks' distinctive intonations... the most moving piece here is surely 'I Remember', an account of a crumbling relationship aching with regret."

-However, David Honigman in the Financial Times was less complimentary.
-In a three-starred review he said: "Not every song is weighty enough to carry the full force of the sisters’ singing, and some of the dappled pastoral feels like outtakes from Virginia Astley’s chamber folk albums".
+However, David Honigmann in the Financial Times was less complimentary.
+In a three-starred review he said: "Not every song is weighty enough to carry the full force of the sisters' singing, and some of the dappled pastoral feels like outtakes from Virginia Astley's chamber folk albums".

-Neil Spencer, in a three-starred review for The Observer, described Molly Drake’s songs, "often as brooding and melancholic as her son's" as "a natural fit for the Unthanks’ poignant sibling harmonies".
+Neil Spencer, in a three-starred review for The Observer, described Molly Drake's songs, "often as brooding and melancholic as her son's" as "a natural fit for the Unthanks' poignant sibling harmonies".

 Jude Rogers, in a three-starred review for The Guardian, said: "Fans of the girlish northern voices of sisters Becky and Rachel Unthank, and the soft, shining piano of Adrian McNally, will adore it; others might get lost in the whispery sweetness of Dream Your Dreams and Never Pine for the Old Love, longing for more gravel and grit.
 When it comes, at the end of the subtly heartbreaking, I Remember, and the sombre Set Me Free, it hits".

 Songs

-All the songs were written by Molly Drake and – bar two ("Bird in the Blue" and "Soft Shelled Crabs") – had previously been recorded by her.
+All the songs were written by Molly Drake and – except for two ("Bird in the Blue" and "Soft Shelled Crabs") – had previously been recorded by her.